 You know what you want to build.
 You can recognize when the build matches your vision.
 You are not the one who should be writing the code.
 The founder, the operator, the product person who has lived the customer problem and can bring real judgment to the calls that matter.

-It is not for projects where what you want is a template you could buy.
-It is not for hand-tuned ML infrastructure.
-It is not yet for engineering teams that already have a CTO function.
+Not for projects where what you want is a template you could buy.
+Not for hand-tuned ML infrastructure.
+Not yet for engineering teams that already have a technical lead making these calls.

 Go deeper